mohitk2001/Voting-Machine/README.md

 # Voting-Machine
 In this I use voting concept
-you can vote your favourite one to make him winner USED HTML CSS JAVASCRIPT/JQUERY ONLY 💯🥰
+you can vote your favourite one to make him winner USED HTML CSS,BOOTSTRAP JAVASCRIPT/JQUERY ONLY 💯🥰